MBA90/springbootapp/README.md

 </plugins>
 ```

-* After building the project, i need to check weather the images build, for that in terminal execute the following command
+* After building the project, i need to check whether the images build, for that in terminal execute the following command

 ```
 docker images